juliarose/Steam-Market-History-Cataloger/js/lib/README.md

 This folder contains all the third-party libraries used in the project.

-Dexie, EventEmitter, and StreamSaver have been modified to be able to be imported as modules in the project.
+Dexie, StreamSaver, EventEmitter, and DomParser have been modified to be able to be imported as modules in the project.

 The rest are imported as scripts in the HTML file.